vitaliy-grusha/edgedb-query/README.md

 # edgedb-query

-Simple wrapper of edgedb python client with pydantic and anntotations.
+Simple wrapper for edgedb python client with pydantic and anntotations.

 ## Installation